minhjih/mergingNerf/README.md

 ### Model Merging Method
 There are so many Model merging Method.
- 1. random mix model merging
+ 1. permutation without activation matching
- 2. Fisher weighted mix parameter
+ 2. activation matching considering permutation symmetry
  3. REPAIR

 We applied all of the Model Merging Methods.